robinboncoeur/Projects/docs/index.md

 - Updating was a lot quicker on GitHub than on Tightbytes: I would edit locally in Brackets, then use Sphinx/Make-the-Docs to make the static HTML pages, and Github Desktop to manage the update to GithubPages.
 - Since the pages were hosted on GitHub, other family and friends could collaborate on this pages, and even add pages of their own.

----

-**2025-Sept**
-Time has moved on, and so have I: from Sphinx/Make-The_Docs.
-I'm now migrating pages from *Projects* and *HelpYrSelf* into this one **Projects** set of pages.
-At this point,things are organised a bit... differently.
-Latest posts are [on the top](http://127.0.0.1:8000/other/Garden/), for some pages.
-Others will be removed for lack of relevancy.

 <hr style="height:8px;border-width:0;color:blue;background-color:blue">